Tormek T-4 Water Cooled Sharpener Review

 For the professional, you’re going to be good to go with just the machine and your already-honed technique.
 For someone that doesn’t have the technique as precise as the master bladesmith, you’ll want to order a few of the jigs in order to get the same level of precision in your blade edges.

-The build quality seems solid.
-I didn’t take it apart to see, but the plastic housing (with a cast zinc top that supports the motor and shaft) seems to protect a well-built motor from the feel and sound of it.
-The design looks to have been well thought out to provide years of use without worry.
+The design of this tool looks to have been well thought out to provide years of use without worry.
 That’s backed up with a 7-year warranty to boost your confidence.
 For me, the Tormek T-4 is worth the $400 price tag.
 The results are simply better than I can get by hand with where I am in my technique.
 Plus, it gets those results much faster.

 If you are willing to take the time to learn and practice, you can sharpen almost any tool’s blade with this.
 The T-4 is an exceptional grinder for blades.
 The only flaw that I found in this machine is me.
 If only the Tormek T-4 came with a master bladesmith, it would be perfect!